moonbrooke/dotfiles/README.md

 # dotfiles

 dotfiles for my Arch Linux setup.
-Only [Hyprland](https://hyprland.org/) ia being used regularly.
-Other configs in this dotfiles are either experimental or abandoned.
+Only [Hyprland](https://hyprland.org/) setup is being used regularly.
+Other WM configs in this dotfiles are either experimental or abandoned.

 **IMPORTANT:** The folders are structured to create symlinks using [GNU Stow](https://www.gnu.org/software/stow/).
 And **use at your own risk**!